Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Pre-Transition Quantum Threat Landscape in CC

 \section{Pre-Transition Quantum Threat Landscape in \gls{CC}}

-\gls{CC} infrastructures are structured across nine foundational service layers that form the backbone of cloud provisioning: applications, data, runtime, middleware, \gls{OS}, virtualization, server, storage, and networks (see Figure~\ref{fig:stack}).
-This section assesses the quantum threat landscape during the \emph{pre-transition phase}, when cloud environments still rely on vulnerable classical cryptographic standards.
-Building on the vulnerabilities discussed in Section~\ref{sec:risk}, we examine how quantum-enabled adversaries can exploit each layer's cryptographic and architectural dependencies, exposing systemic risks.
-The delayed deployment of quantum-resistant primitives further amplifies exposure to attacks such as key recovery, ciphertext harvesting for future decryption, and signature forgeries.
+\gls{CC} infrastructures are structured across nine architectural layers (applications, data, runtime, middleware, OS, virtualization, server, storage, and networks) as illustrated in Figure~\ref{fig:stack}.
+This section assesses the quantum threat landscape during the pre-transition phase, when cloud environments still rely on vulnerable classical cryptographic standards.
+Building on vulnerabilities discussed in Section~\ref{sec:risk}, we systematically analyze how quantum-enabled adversaries exploit each layer's cryptographic and architectural dependencies, exposing systemic risks.
+Delayed deployment of quantum-resistant primitives further amplifies exposure to attacks such as key recovery, ciphertext harvesting for future decryption, and signature forgeries.
 To guide early-stage defense planning, we emphasize the need for tailored threat modeling and layered mitigation strategies aligned with each architectural layer.